Working as a study support mentor or note-taker

 - Awareness of how disabilities can affect a person’s study situation

-It is often rewarding to work as a mentor and it may be an additional qualification after graduation.
+It is often rewarding to work as a study support mentor and it may be an additional qualification after graduation.
 Once you have completed your assignment, you can request a certificate from the Disability Support Service.

 Register your interest